Chart Color Schemes

 Infrastructure

-Bellingen has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Bellingen has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the region: Retail & ShopTop Housing Development at Hyde Street, Bellingen; Watson Place Affordable Housing in Taylors Rise Estate; Sewering Coastal Villages Project.
-These are key initiatives with potential relevance to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely impacting the area.
+Key projects are Retail & ShopTop Housing Development at Hyde Street, Bellingen; Watson Place Affordable Housing at Taylors Rise Estate; and Sewering Coastal Villages Project.

 Professional plan users can use the search below to filter and access additional projects.